JeremiahKaren/35percent.github.io/_posts/2020-02-17-biscuit-factory-is-back.md

 ------------------------------------------------------------------------------------------------------------

 The scheme is still 240 social rented homes away from meeting the council's policies so why has Cllr Situ now dropped his opposition to the scheme and what the hell is the Mayor doing?

 In the end it settles on that which provides pseudo-social rent (and not much of it), relying on the Mayor's so-called Intend To Publish London Plan.
 This takes takes precedence over Southwark's long-standing and adopted Core Strategy, which would have given proper social rent, at higher proportions, and Southwark's emerging New Southwark Plan, also unpublished, which would have allowed pseudo- social rent, but would at least got more of it.

+## Policy pick n' mix

+GLA considers a [bewildering number of affordable housing policies] (https://www.london.gov.uk/sites/default/files/biscuit_factory_hearing_report.pdf)(Footnote; paras 220-236) when determing what kind of affordable housing should be built and how much there should be.
+In the end it settles on that which provides pseudo-social rent (and not much of it), relying on the Mayor's so-called Intend To Publish London Plan.
+This takes takes precedence over Southwark's long-standing and adopted Core Strategy, which would have given proper social rent, at higher proportions, and Southwark's emerging New Southwark Plan, also unpublished, which would have allowed pseudo- social rent, but would at least got more of it.